andrewparkstech/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing

 ## Intro
 Wow!
 The bootcamp is going full steam ahead and not looking back!
 That's a good thing as it's forcing me to think and learn.
 On Week 0, I thought oh this will be easy, I probably won't learn anything.
 HA!
 Not so, and again that is a good thing.
+Starting with Week 2, I fell behind on the week activities due to work and life but I am working on catching up.

 ## Issues
 ### Gitpod